Looking for affordable mortgage life insurance rates? Have you recently purchased a home and wanted to protect it with mortgage life insurance?

 If you are looking for a mortgage protection insurance, make sure your family will be the beneficiary – not the lender!

-That said, if you have this kind of mortgage insurance, you must have life insurance to protect your family so they can continue to pay the mortgage or pay it off completely!
+That said, if you have this kind of coverage, you must have life insurance to protect your family so they can continue to pay the mortgage or pay it off completely!

 3. Level Term Life Insurance